LanaBStar/LIS-545---Final-Project/README.md

 - **LIS 545 Final Report.pdf**
   Final project report for LIS 545.

+## About the Dataset

+The DELIAH dataset documents studies on humour practices and their relationship to democracy and civic engagement.
+This dataset was created to support research on humour, democratic participation, and civic engagement across six DELIAH consortium countries: Belgium, Estonia, Germany, the Netherlands, Slovakia, and Spain.

+The dataset is designed both as a resource for the DELIAH consortium and as a resource for outside researchers working on humour and democracy.

 ## Rights and Reuse

 This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).